Rush's sleep surgeons offer Inspire therapy, sleep apnea surgery, surgery for snoring and other solutions so you can get

-- Unmatched expertise: With a practice focused exclusively on sleep surgery — and hundreds of successful procedures performed — Rush's sleep surgeon is an expert in pinpointing the procedure that will help you.
+- Unmatched expertise: With a practice focused exclusively on sleep surgery — and hundreds of successful procedures performed — Rush's sleep surgeons are experts in pinpointing the procedure that will help you.
 We offer DISE-PAP (drug induced sleep endoscopy during positive airway pressure application).
 This test can help determine precisely what’s causing your sleep apnea — and which surgical procedures are most likely to help.

 - Coordinated care for multiple symptoms: Patients with sleep apnea often have other sleep issues or ear, nose and throat problems.
-Our sleep surgeon partners with ENT doctors and other Rush specialists to treat all of your interrelated health issues and coordinate all your care so you get the relief you need.
+Our sleep surgeons partner with ENT doctors and other Rush specialists to treat all of your interrelated health issues and coordinate all your care so you get the relief you need.

 - Dedicated sleep team: Our sleep disorders care team includes experts in behavioral health, neurology and pulmonary medicine.
 Whatever your sleep issue, we'll work with you to find the right solution and get you back to healthy sleep.

-- Customized approach: Rush's sleep surgeon uses the most up-to-date techniques for every procedure, and tailors his approach to your unique situation.
-Whenever possible, he uses a minimally invasive surgical approach that results in less pain and a faster recovery time for you.
-And he'll see you personally at your post-procedure appointments to ensure that you're getting great sleep.
+- Customized approach: Rush's sleep surgeons use the most up-to-date techniques for every procedure, and tailors their approach to your unique situation.
+Whenever possible, they use a minimally invasive surgical approach that results in less pain and a faster recovery time for you.
+And they'll see you personally at your post-procedure appointments to ensure that you're getting great sleep.